grlefl/GPP-Project/README.md

       <details>
         <summary>Methodology</summary><br>

-        Johnny Still Can’t Opt-out: Assessing the IAB CCPA Compliance Framework

         Setting the Bar Low: Are Websites Complying With the Minimum Requirements of the CCPA?

         > All crawls were conducted using virtual machines from Amazon Web Services with IP addresses in California.

         > We assessed the impact of anti-crawler countermeasures on our crawler by manually revisiting 200 randomly selected websites, weighted by Tranco rank, from Crawl 3 and Crawl           4, using the same IP addresses as the crawler used.

       </details>

-  4. determine which websites use GPP, USP
+  3. determine which websites use GPP/USP
      -

 ---

 ### Crawl 2 Tasks - Do publishers that have adopted GPP handle the Opt Out signal correctly?

 Dependencies: A narrowed-down dataset from Crawl 1 is needed.

   1.

 ---

 ### Crawl 3 Tasks - How is user preference handled differently across states?

 Dependencies: A narrowed-down dataset from Crawl 1 is needed.

   1.

 ---